Arkansas Razorbacks: Ice Hockey

 The Razorback hockey program was founded in 2007 as a club team playing in the ACHA's Division III.
 Playing their first full season in 2008–09, the Hogs posted a 6–6–0 record in the SECHC: since then, the team has yet to record a losing season, with five SECHC titles in their history.
 This success allowed the first team to move up to ACHA Division I in 2015–16, playing in the WCHL: a second team was added by the club that remains in DIII and the SECHC.
 Eventually, the teams would merge back into one, play at the Division II level, and move to the MACHA when the SECHC left ACHA for a rival sanctioning body.
 In 2021, the Ice Hogs reached the ACHA Division II national final but lost to Hope College.
 Home games are played at the Jones Center Rink in nearby Springdale and attract large crowds, reflecting the growth in popularity of hockey in Northwest Arkansas.
 The club's biggest rival is Missouri State: the Razorbacks and Ice Bears play an annual home-and-away series, with great attendance at both venues.

 Cycling

 The University of Arkansas Cycling Club is one of the fastest-growing sports clubs on campus.
 For the past five years, Arkansas Cycling Club has hosted its annual cycling event, the Arkansas Classic, which attracts collegiate and non-collegiate cyclists from over 10 states, some from as far as Minnesota and Wisconsin.
 The club represents the university in the South Central Collegiate Cycling Conference (SCCCC), competing against teams from Texas, Oklahoma and Louisiana.
 Arkansas Cycling competes in most disciplines of cycling, especially Road and Mountain at the local, state, regional and national levels.
-For the past three years, the club has sent multiple riders to the Collegiate National Championships, which in 2017 will be hosted in Grand Junction, CO.